-Defendant denies that Plaintiff is entitled to the relief sought, or to any relief whatsoever.
-Defendant respectfully requests that this Honorable Court enter an order striking and dismissing Plaintiff's Complaint, or for any other relief that this Honorable Court finds equitable and just.
+Defendant, Ronald Watts, denies Plaintiffs are entitled to the relief sought, or to any relief whatsoever.
+Defendant respectfully requests that this Honorable Court enter an order striking and dismissing the claims against him, or for any other relief this Honorable Court deems equitable and just.